exercism/powershell/exercises/hello-world/GETTING_STARTED.md

 ```

-This time the output will be a mix of green and purple text, representing test successes and failures.
+This time the output will be a mix of green and red text, representing test successes and failures.

 ```